Call of Duty: Finest Hour: Reception

-By July 2006, the PlayStation 2 version of Finest Hour had sold 1.2 million copies and earned $45 million in the United States.
-Next Generation ranked it as the 41st highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
-Combined sales of Call of Duty console games reached 4 million units in the United States by July 2006.
-The PlayStation 2 version also received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.
+By July 2006, the PlayStation 2 version had sold 1.2 million units and earned $45 million in the U.S. NextGen ranked it as the 41st highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
+Combined sales of Call of Duty console games reached 4 million units.
+The PS2 version also received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 units in the UK.